 - University of Pennsylvania

 - New York University

 - University of California - Berkeley

 Basically, LLB and JD are mostly similar courses requiring the same levels of education from applicants.
 However, while LLB is the dominant undergraduate degree for law students in most countries around the world, US universities have adopted the comparatively more modern programme -- Juris Doctor.

 Visit CollegeDekho’s StudyAbroad website and check out the different universities and programmes across the world You can write to us at email@example.com or call us at 785 9990 990 in case of any doubts about study abroad admissions.

-Stay tuned for more updates on legal education across the world.
+Stay tuned for more updates on legal education in India and across the world.